253B.03 Rights of patients.

 Subd.
 7. Program plan.
 A person receiving services under this chapter has the right to receive proper care and treatment, best adapted, according to contemporary professional standards, to rendering further court supervision unnecessary.
 The treatment facility shall devise a written program plan for each person which describes in behavioral terms the case problems, the precise goals, including the expected period of time for treatment, and the specific measures to be employed.
 Each plan shall be reviewed at least quarterly to determine progress toward the goals, and to modify the program plan as necessary.
 The program plan shall be devised and reviewed with the designated agency and with the patient.
 The clinical record shall reflect the program plan review.
 If the designated agency or the patient does not participate in the planning and review, the clinical record shall include reasons for nonparticipation and the plans for future involvement.
 The commissioner shall monitor the program plan and review process for regional centers to insure compliance with the provisions of this subdivision.

 Subd.
 8. Medical records.
 A patient has the right to access to personal medical records.
 Notwithstanding the provisions of section 144.335, subdivision 2, every person subject to a proceeding or receiving services pursuant to this chapter and the patient's attorney shall have complete access to all medical records relevant to the person's commitment.
 A provider may require an attorney to provide evidence of representation of the patient or an authorization signed by the patient.

 Subd.
 9. Repealed, 1997 c 217 art 1 s 118

 Subd.
 10. Notification.
-All persons admitted or committed to a treatment facility shall be notified in writing of their rights regarding hospitalization and other treatment at the time of admission.
-This notification must include:
+All persons admitted or committed to a treatment facility shall be notified in writing of their rights under this chapter at the time of admission.